There is a candle in your heart, ready to be kindled.– Rumi

-The goal of the middle world path is to develop a healthy personality, or ego.
-Tasks involved in this process involve the exploration of core emotional wounds, self-love, and the cultivation of authenticity.
+The goal of the middle world path is to develop a healthy personality or ego.
+Tasks involved in this process include the exploration of core emotional wounds, self-love, and the cultivation of authenticity.
 A healthy adult ego will be able to love freely, be vulnerable, express creativity, and display empathy towards others.

 We cannot develop a healthy personality by using techniques from the Upper or Under World such as meditation or shadow work.
 Instead, we must use techniques that pertain to ego development and healing such as assertiveness training, non-violent communication techniques, cognitive behavioral therapy, NLP, and other psychological avenues of self-development.

 Our Soul is the vital, mysterious, and wild core of our individual selves.
 It is the unique essence within each of us that goes deeper than our personalities.

 Think of your Soul as a stream that is connected to the ocean of Spirit.
 Our Souls contain our destiny, purpose, gifts, and the ultimate significance of our individual lives.
 To access these deep layers and qualities we must descend into the Under World of our unconscious minds.